Nadun00/ecommerce-microservices/README.md

 ---

-## 🎤 Viva Explanation Notes

-### What are microservices?
-> "Microservices is an architectural style where an application is broken into small, independent services that each handle one specific business function.
-Each service runs in its own process, has its own database, and communicates over HTTP APIs."

-### Why did we use microservices?
-> "We chose microservices because it mirrors real-world systems like Amazon and Netflix.
-Each team member could work on one service independently without blocking others.
-Each service can be scaled, deployed, and updated without affecting the rest of the system."

-### What does the API Gateway do?
-> "The API Gateway is a single entry point that sits in front of all our microservices.
-Instead of the frontend knowing about 5 different ports, it only talks to one URL — port 5000.
-The gateway routes requests internally to the right service."

-### Why MongoDB?
-> "MongoDB is a NoSQL document database that stores data as flexible JSON-like documents.
-It's perfect for microservices because each service can have its own schema without rigid table joins.
-It's also easy to set up and works naturally with JavaScript/Node.js."

-### How does the frontend only use one port?
-> "The React frontend only knows about http://localhost:5000.
-All API calls go through the gateway.
-The gateway then proxies requests to the correct microservice internally.
-This means the frontend is completely decoupled from the backend architecture."

 ### System flow:
 > "User visits frontend → clicks Add to Cart → React calls gateway at port 5000 → gateway forwards to Cart Service at port 3003 → Cart Service saves to MongoDB → response comes back up to the user."